mustafaarif/pdc-notes/openmpi/README.md

 ### Step 00 - Download source code

 - Assuming you will be installing openmpi under ~/opt and the source code will be downloaded to ~/source
-- On login node, download the source code
+- While on login node, download the source code

 ```
 AUTO_VERSION=2.71